 In work and in life, there is often a large gap between seeing what needs to be done and actually getting it done.
-Initiative allows you to see this gap and take action.
+Your initiative skill allows you to see this gap and take action.
 It's a skill that will enable you to get ahead of the competition by finding opportunities that others miss.